unalignedcoder/auto-theme/README.md

 ﻿
 # AUTO THEME
 Powershell script which changes the active Windows theme and Desktop background based on daylight or a predefined schedule.
 Works in Windows 10/11.
-Not tested in Windows 7.

 ## Description
 ![Animation](https://github.com/user-attachments/assets/cd227523-78bf-42e4-a60e-ef21ce78c405)